rinnocente/gromed-vmd/README.md

 The vmd license imposes some restrictions on the distribution of the application.

-Private people can not distribute the code, organizations only to members.
+Apps required as private people can not be distributed, apps required as organizations can be distributed only to members.
 You need to register to download the code.
 It is not legal to include vmd in a docker container.

 Therefore we prepared a small docker hat for the gromed docker